 I will change your strike placement for anywhere from $5-25 plus a service call of $65 if you are in North Seattle.
 Or you can do it yourself.
 It isn’t hard if you think about it to figure out where the strike should be.
 In most situations all this fix requires is a drill, a 1/8″ drill bit, and a phillips screwdriver.
 I can also provide you with a high security strike plate if you are concerned with people possibly kicking down your door.
 Proper strike placement is integral to your security.
 If your latch strike is not properly placed somebody could open your door with a credit card.
 This is usually very easy if the door has weather stripping installed because there is enough give to bypass the deadlatch.
 If you have weatherstripping you need to use your deadbolt.

 If you want to fix a deadlatch strike that isn’t aligned correctly it is possible to do very easily by running a screw so that the deadlatch works properly.
 I did this for a good customer recently.
 He had French doors with no drop rod on the inactive door.
-That means that you can pull the door a lot and get the deadlatch to drop in to the strike hole and then open the door very easily with any flat skinny object; junkies like butterknives.
+That means that you can pull the door a lot and get the deadlatch to drop in to the strike hole and then open the door very easily with any flat skinny object; junkies like to use butterknives.